ALexeyP0708/php_proxy_object/README.md

 There are two ways to write handlers:
 - dynamic writing of handlers through closure functions.
-- static writing of handlers through class declaration.
+-  writing of handlers through class declaration.

 There are two types of handlers:
 - a handler for a specific member of an object;